rybla/GenealogyModel3/readme.md

 ```

 The first line navigates to the GenealogyModel3 directory (wherever it happens to be).
 The second line runs the `makegen` tool with the `<config-name>.json` settings as input.
 The resulting genealogy will be created in the `makegen_output/` directory.
 It will automatically be named to match the `name` entry in the config file..

+## Server

+Much of the functionality of `makegen` can be offered on a website.
+The code for this is in the `server` folder, and the server can bs started with `start_server.py`.